 Push notifications as a sure-shot way of engaging your mobile app users.
 To successfully run any engagement or retention program, any marketer would want to maximize the reach of their campaigns.
 But in the case of Android, the notifications never reach 40-70% of your users.
 There are multiple reasons why your users do not receive the notifications sent by you, click here to know more.

 Push Amp+ helps marketers to improve the delivery of their push notifications so that their messages can reach more and more users.

 Push Amp+ is an advanced version of MoEngage’s industry-first Push Amplification technology, built to increase push notification delivery rates by up to 40% across Android device manufacturers.
 Additionally, our customers have witnessed an uplift in push delivery rates by up to 75% on Xiaomi devices.

 Push Amp+ is a combination of 2 services:

-- An enhanced push notification delivery service for eligible set of devices
+- An enhanced push notification delivery service for the eligible set of devices

-- A fallback delivery service (known as Push Amp) used if FCM notification delivery fails
+- A fallback delivery service (known as Push Amp) is used if FCM notification delivery fails

 Marketers can choose to use Push Amp+ for their campaigns at the time of sending.